remarshal-project/remarshal/README.md

 Instead of `remarshal` with format arguments, you can use a short command
 <code>{cbor,json,msgpack,toml,yaml}2<wbr>{cbor,json,msgpack,toml,yaml}</code>.
-The `remarshal` command as well as the short commands exit with status 0 on success,
+The `remarshal` command and the short commands exit with status 0 on success,
 1 on operational failure,
 and 2 on failure to parse the command line.